KaryFramling/py-ciu/README.md

 The other approach is to install it using `pip install py-ciu` but since the development of CIU is sometimes quite rapid, you should not except that all functionality is available in that version.

 A quick overview of the use of py-ciu with different datasets amd ML models is available as a Jupyter notebook [README_notebook.ipynb](README_notebook.ipynb).
+All the notebooks have been ran in Visual Studio Code, presumably with the latest versions of all packages.
+There will be errors or strange results in case of library version mismatches and that seems to happen quite frequently for Python libraries.
+So if your results are not identical to the ones that you see in these notebooks, then you probably have to update some/many libraries in your installation.

 Other notebooks available in the repository are: